What you aren’t told

 - compounding interest (not simple interest)

-- rate of equity depletion by loan interest increases over time
+- rate of equity depletion by accrued loan interest increases over time

-The insidious effects of compounding interest charges and resulting equity depletion, leaves most Retirees with insufficient home equity to fund their aged care accommodation bonds.
+- Whilst financial regulators now require lenders to offer a no negative equity guarantee, the insidious effects of compounding interest charges and resulting equity depletion, leaves most Retirees with insufficient home equity to fully fund their aged care accommodation bonds.

-To sell a financial product to Retirees without making clear that this hidden risk is a self-insured risk, is irresponsible and unethical.
+To sell a financial product to Retirees withdisclosing these hidden and self-insured risks is, in our view, irresponsible and unethical.

-The risk of being left with no retirement funding options at their most vulnerable stage of life when, being unable to remain in the home, low care is required or, worse, where high care is required following a medical episode of one or both of the Borrowers, is both very real and unacceptable.
+The risk of Retirees being left with no retirement funding options at their most vulnerable stage of life when, being unable to remain in the home when they can no longer age-in-the-home and low care becomes necessary or, worse, where high care is required following a medical episode, is both very real and totally unacceptable.

-Given that an accommodation bond for a room in a quality aged care facility typically ranges upwards from $650,000 in major cities, ideally, a Retiree should aim to preserve a minimum of $1 million in home equity for future aged care needs.
+Given that an accommodation bond for a room in a quality aged care facility nationally in the Australian test market is an average of AUD$650,000 and in capital cities up to AUD$1.3M, a Retiree should aim to preserve a minimum of AUD$1 million in home equity for their future aged care needs.

-Futureproof believes Retirees should always preserve their existing equity in the home and that reverse mortgages should never form a part of any responsible retirement plan.
+Futureproof believes Retirees should always preserve their home wealth and that reverse mortgages should never form a part of any responsible retirement plan.

 Better outcomes for Retirees

-Our 1st generation Futureproof products are built on the Equity Preservation Mortgage™.
-Our products work quite differently to deliver far better financial outcomes by overcoming the inherent defects in traditional retirement funding products.
+Futureproof products are built on our proprietary Equity Preservation Mortgage® and work very differently to deliver far better financial outcomes by overcoming the inherent defects of traditional retirement funding products.

 - all existing home equity is preserved and guaranteed